Powerlearnproject/se-assignment-4-github-and-visual-studio-venkatesh-karanam/README.md

 Introduction to GitHub:

 What is GitHub, and what are its primary functions and features?
 Explain how it supports collaborative software development.

+GitHub is a web-based platform that uses Git for version control, allowing developers to store, manage, track, and control changes to their code.
+It supports collaborative software development by providing tools for:
+Version Control: Track changes, revert to previous stages, and work on different parts of a project concurrently without interference.
+Repositories: Centralized locations to store project files, which include the code and documentation.
+Branching and Merging: Allows developers to create separate branches for new features or fixes and merge them back into the main codebase once completed and tested.
+Pull Requests: Facilitate code reviews and discussions before integrating changes into the main branch.
+Issues and Project Management: Track bugs, plan features, and manage workflows.
+Actions: Automate workflows such as CI/CD, testing, and deployments.
+Collaboration: Multiple developers can contribute to the same project, with tools for communication and project management.

 Repositories on GitHub:

 GitHub is a web-based platform that uses Git for version control, allowing developers to store, manage, track, and control changes to their code.
 It supports collaborative software development by providing tools for: